Back to Journal

 Frequently asked questions

-- Yes — the Butler Chain of Lakes is an active motorized boating system.
+Yes — the Butler Chain of Lakes is an active motorized boating system.
 Waterskiing, wakeboarding, wake surfing, jet skiing, and standard powerboat use are permitted on most of the chain's lakes.
 Some lakes or sections have no-wake designations due to environmentally sensitive shorelines or dock density.
-The chain is accessible to residents with private lake frontage, community boat ramps (Lake Tibet Butler has a public ramp), and private marina access at select communities.
+The chain is accessible to residents with private lake frontage, two public county ramps (R.D.
+Keene Park on Lake Isleworth and the Lake Down ramp), and private marina access at select communities.
 The Butler Chain is one of the best motorized recreational water systems in Florida's interior.

-- Yes, but it is limited.
-The primary public access is at Lake Tibet Butler — there is a county-operated boat ramp off Lake Tibet Boulevard that provides vehicle and trailer parking.
-A second access point exists at the northern end near Lake Sheen Road, with more limited parking.
+Yes, but it is limited.
+The two public ramps are R.D.
+Keene Park (10900 Chase Road, on Lake Isleworth — the main one, with trailer parking) and the Lake Down Boat Ramp (9619 Conroy Windermere Road).
+From either, boaters can reach the rest of the connected chain.
+The Town of Windermere's Fernwood Park ramp on Lake Butler is residents-only, and the Orange County Sportsmen's Association launch on Lake Sheen is a private membership club, not public access.
 Most Butler Chain frontage is private residential or within gated communities.
 The lack of extensive public access is part of what maintains the chain's water quality and the prestige of private-frontage ownership.
 Buyers looking for public lake access should expect crowded ramps on weekends; private dock ownership is the preferred method for regular boating.

 The next step